Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-1-intro.md

 though they have discovered how to travel through many dimensions, they do not have quantum computers, logical oracles, or any magic means of computation beyond our own capabilities.
-But they approach computing in a way that is foreign to us Humans, and that leads to very different results.
+However they approach computing in a way that is foreign to us Humans, and that leads to very different results.

 Whereas Humans view computers as tools below them